Strangle (options): Short strangles

-Active management may be required if a short strangle has become unprofitable.
-If a strangle trade has gone wrong and has become biased in one direction, a seller might add additional puts or calls against the position, in order to restore their original neutral exposure.
+Active management may be required if a short strangle becomes unprofitable.
+If a strangle trade has gone wrong and has become biased in one direction, a seller might add additional puts or calls against the position, to restore their original neutral exposure.
 Another strategy to manage strangles could be to roll or close the position before expiration; as an example, strangles managed at 21 days-to-expiration are known to exhibit less negative tail risk, and a lower standard deviation of returns.